MarcelloBB/disco-js/README.md

 # disco-js

-_disco-js_ is a simple CLI that can do some math operations.
+_disco-js_ is a simple CLI that can do some mathematical operations.

 ## Installing